Why Use a VARCHAR Field Instead of TEXT in MySQL

 Limitations of TEXT

-cannot have a default value.- When indexing a
+TEXTcannot have a default value.- When indexing a

-field, a prefix length must be specified. - When comparing index entries, trailing spaces are padded.
+TEXTfield, a prefix length must be specified. - When comparing index entries, trailing spaces are padded.
 If a unique index is required, this can lead to duplicate key errors.

-bytes (default is 1024) are used.
+TEXTfields may be particularly long.
+When sorting, only the firstmax_sort_lengthbytes (default is 1024) are used.
 This value can be adjusted by modifying the variable:

 -- View max_sort_length SELECT @@max_sort_length; -- Set max_sort_length SET max_sort_length = 2048;